skissane/snail4java/BYTECODE.md

 # Snail Bytecode Design

-* Register machine, there are four sets of registers:
+* Register machine, there are three sets of registers:
   * **W** registers: these are work registers, used for temporary values.
     * **Y** registers: These are simply another way of referring to